shizmob/pydle/README.md

 **Q: How do I...?**

 Stop!
 Read the [documentation](http://pydle.readthedocs.org) first.
-If you're still in need of support, join us on IRC!
-We hang at `#pydle` on `irc.libera.chat`.
-If someone is around, they'll most likely gladly help you.
+If you're still in need of support, please [raise a new issue](https://github.com/Shizmob/pydle/issues/new) in this repository!

 License
 -------